 Ruth Glover’s approach to inspiring others is eclectic.
 She encourages change, healthy lifestyles and travel.
 She loves writing about people and places.
 “Rambling Ruth” writes about her travels, fascinating places to see to encourage her readers to keep moving forward…personally and professionally.
 She wants you to keep moving forward!

-"More than a Paycheck: Inspriation and Tools for Career Change is an appeal to all of you with ideas that could help you find more joy in your life through your career.
-By analyzing your skills, planning a change process and taking action, you can find MORE than a paycheck.”
-Ruth Glover MORE … Order Today!
+"More than a Paycheck: Inspiration and Tools for Career Change helps you find more joy in your life through your career.
+By reading twenty stories about people who changed or moved their careers, you will be ready for change.
+Analyze your skills, create a plan, and take action to find MORE than a … Order Today!